PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Power System Models

 \section{Power System Models}

-To simulate an interconnected transmission level system comprised of a collection of balanced 3-phased interconnected components through $RLC$ circuits, an initial-value-problem can be formulated as follows:
+The simulation modeling approach in \texttt{PSID.jl} follows from the definitions in \cite{def_paper} where the simulation of an interconnected transmission-level system comprised of a collection of balanced 3-phased interconnected components through $RLC$ circuits can be formulated as an initial-value-problem:

-where $\vec{{x}}$ and $F(\cdot)$ represent the devices (e.g., \acp{IBR}, machines, loads) states and equations with $\vec{\eta}$ parameters.
+where $\vec{{x}}$ and $F(\cdot)$ represent the device (e.g., \acp{IBR}, machines, loads) states and equations with $\vec{\eta}$ parameters.
 The circuit states and dynamics of the network are represented as the sub-system $\vec{{y}}$ and $G(\cdot)$ with network parameters $\vec{\psi}$.
 The general \texttt{PSID.jl} model is a standard current injection model; therefore, $\vec{{y}}$ represents the network voltages and currents.
-The numerical advantages of current injection models outweigh the complexities of implementing constant power loads for longer-term transient stability analysis and support the modeling of fast network dynamics\cite{milano2010power}.
-The network is defined in a common \ac{SRF} rotating at frequency $\omega_{\text{sys}}$, while each device is modeled in its own $\dq$ \ac{SRF}.
+The numerical advantages of current injection models outweigh the complexities of implementing constant power loads for longer-term transient stability analysis and support the modeling of fast network dynamics \cite{milano2010power}.

 Given the system model \eqref{eq:sim1}-\eqref{eq:sim2}, a simulation can be defined as follows: given an initial condition for the device and network states $\vec{{x}}(t_0), \vec{{y}}(t_0)$ advance the solution in time $t$ from one point to the next considering a discrete timeline $\{t_0,t_1,\dots,t_n,\dots,T\}$.
 A simulation requires a stepping algorithm that finds the solution at time $t_{n+1}$ provided the values of the variables at $\{t_k | t_0 \le t_k < t_{n+1}\}$.